LiteSpeed Web Server¶

 You are not required to have LSWS make use of all of your server's cores!
 LSWS is fast and lightweight enough to run very, very well on only a fraction of a server's available cores.

-The licenses will not work on any server with over the licenses' respective RAM and top-level domian limits.
+Licenses will not work on any server that exceeds the licenses' respective RAM and top-level domain limits.

 How to Choose a License¶